xdev-software/spring-security-extras/oauth2-oidc/README.md

 Used for checking if the used OAuth2/OIDC token is still valid.

-Once the token is no longer valid it's recheck.
+Once the token is no longer valid it's rechecked.

 Also provides a [OAuth2/OIDC server "is offline" fallback](./src/main/java/software/xdev/sse/oauth2/checkauth/OAuth2ProviderOfflineManager.java), which means that the user is still considered valid when the server can't be reached for some time (default: 3h).